AMERICAN INDIAN VOCATIONAL REHABILITATION PROGRAM405-951-3400

 9210 S. Western, Ste.
 A-9 OKC, OK 73139

-OKLAHOMA CITY COMMUNITY COLLEGE STUDENT EMPLOYMENT AND CAREER SERVICES405-682-7519
+OKLAHOMA CITY COMMUNITY COLLEGE GRADUATION, EMPLOYMENT AND TRANSFER (GET) SERVICES405-682-7519 firstname.lastname@example.org

-- Support services include assistance in obtaining a work study and/or work related activity and other support services that lead to employment.
+Support services to students include assistance in obtaining a work study and/or work related activity as well as:

 OKLAHOMA CITY HOUSING AUTHORITY405-239-7551